-To me, The Art of Doubt adds more shape to what I think was probably the most polished, pleasing Metric album: Fantasies.
+To me, Art of Doubt adds more shape to what I think was probably the most polished, pleasing Metric album: Fantasies.
 In terms of songwriting, arrangement, recording, and production it’s probably the best the band has ever sounded.
-I love many of the other albums for different reasons, but that’s why I love this one the most.
+I love many of the other albums for different reasons, but that’s why I love it most.

 Or do I?